quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint.

 All other packets are protected with keys derived from the cryptographic handshake.
-The type of the packet from the long header or key phase from the short header are used to identify which encryption keys are used.
-Packets protected with 0-RTT and 1-RTT keys are expected to have strong confidentiality and integrity protection; the cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.
+The cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.
+Packets protected with 0-RTT and 1-RTT keys are expected to have strong confidentiality and integrity protection.

 The Packet Number field that appears in some packet types has alternative confidentiality protection that is applied as part of header protection; see